adamparkosidis/modeling-protoplanetary-dust-disk/README.md

 ## Introduction

-This repository contains documents, code and analysis from my bachelor thesis.
+This repository contains documents, code, and analysis from my bachelor thesis, which was completed during in 2019-2020.

 ## Abstract